Spring Boot Pre-Interview Guide Part 4: Performance & Optimization — Spring Boot 4 · Kotlin 2.3 N+1, Pagination, Caching, QueryDSL

 // Order : OrderItem = 1 : N relationship

-// An additional query fires for each Order's OrderItems (N times)
+// Fires an additional SELECT for each Order's items (N times)

 }